- Max Cady Media Arts ExlporatoryXMedia Arts Exlporatory

 I received a Bachelor of Arts in Art History from San Diego State University and a couple years later decided that education was my true calling.
 In between my BA and teaching credential, I moved to the east coast and worked as an animal caregiver in an animal shelter.
 For as long as I can remember advocating for the ethical treatment of all creatures has been a passion of mine.
 When I moved back to San Diego, I continued working with animals at the San Diego Humane Society.
 Knowing that I wanted to move forward with my career in education, I returned to SDSU and earned my teaching credential in Mild to Moderate Disabilities.
-I started at HTMMA as an academic coach and am now honored to be a part of the school’s Inclusion Specialist team.
+I started at HTMMA as an academic coach and then moved into the school’s Inclusion Specialist team.
 Last year, I was the Student Support Coordinator and focused on restorative practices.
 This year, I am incredibly excited to be taking on the role of Student Support Coordinator.
 I genuinely enjoy working with the students at HTMMA and look forward to our adventures this coming year!

 As a San Diego native, I naturally feel at home near the beach exploring tide pools or swimming about the ocean waves.
 Growing up eating some of the best Mexican food around, it has turned into my soul food.
-I really, really love Mexican food.
 Some of my hobbies include rock climbing, snowboarding, and wake boarding.
 Dance and yoga have also been a huge part of my life as I find expressive body movement to be vital.
-When I’m not involved in one of these activities, you will find me spending time with my partner, Reuben (Mr. Foat), and my black cat, Jackson.
+When I’m not involved in one of these activities, you will find me spending time with my partner, Reuben, and my black cat, Jackson.
 Reuben and I met on a study aboard trip while in Japan, and I met Jackson in an animal shelter in Massachusetts.
 These two guys bring me so much joy.

 - Eduardo Gallardo IT CoordinatorXIT Coordinator